[A] [B] [C] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [T] [U] [V] [W] [X] [Y] [Z]

 SANDWICHING - Combining two (or more) negatives or slides for simultaneous printing or viewing.

 SATURATION - The degree of hue (intensity) in color in an image.
-Saturated color can be termed strong, vivid, intense or deep.
+Saturated color can be termed strong, rich, vivid, intense or deep.
 Desaturated color can be termed weak, pale, washed out or dull.
 An oversaturated image's colors are too intense.

 SCALE is often revealed only when an object of known size is introduced in a photograph.